 Although the plug is rubber rather than the nice wood used in Daiwa's tenkara rods, it is still designed with fluted sides so that the tip plug can be inserted when the line is still attached.

 It is said that the normal progression of a fly fisherman is to go from wanting to catch any fish, to wanting to catch lots of fish, to wanting to catch big fish, to wanting to catch big, challenging, hard to catch fish.
 Tenkara is for people who have no need to catch big fish either because they have gotten over it or because they have never gotten into it.
 I truly believe that.
-Fishing for tarpon or 7 lb browns is not what I think of when I think of tenkara.
+Fishing 7 lb browns is not what I think of when I think of tenkara.
 I think of small wild fish in small wild streams.

 Tenkara fishing with a short rod in tight conditions for skittish wild fish can present all the challenge any angler could possibly want.
 The fact that most tenkara rods in Japan are longer is probably only because the mountain streams there are not choked with willows or rhododendron.
 The streams in Japan are more open than many of the streams in the eastern and southeastern US.
 If the streams there were like the streams here, rods shorter than 3 meters would not be seen as heretical.
 Out of the mainstream?
 Sure.
 But out of the headwaters?
 No way.